Morteza-Qoli Bayat: Career

-Born in Arak, Iran into a family of Irans' ancient tribal nobility, Chieftains of the Bayat tribe, to Haj Abbas Qoli-Khan Saham al-Molk Araki, he first founded the Democratic party of Arak.
+Born in Arak, Iran into a family of Iran's ancient tribal nobility, Chieftains of the Bayat tribe, to Haj Abbas Qoli-Khan Saham al-Molk Araki, he first founded the Democratic party of Arak.

 He was heavily involved in the termination of the Qajar dynasty.
 In 1925, he became Minister of Finance under Prime Minister Mohammad Ali Foroughi.
 He was elected numerous times to the Parliament of Iran as a representative of Arak.

 In 1935 he served as Minister of Treasury under Prime Minister Ali Soheili.

 He introduced his cabinet as Prime Minister of Iran in 1944.
 His administration however only lasted 5 months and 20 days and was succeeded by Ebrahim Hakimi.
 He served as Minister again on a few other occasions.

 The visit of Charles de Gaulle to Iran took place during his administration.
 Under the presence of the Allies in Iran, Tehran also declared war on Japan during his administration.